L-Series

 Lag Time

 What Is Lag Time?
 Lag time in photography is more often referred to as shutter lag.
 For a detailed description of what shutter lag is, and why it’s important, please view the shutter lag glossary entry.
-Additional Reading What Is Shutter Lag?
-What Is Burst Rate?
-What Is Burst Mode?
+Additional Reading

 landscape

 What Is a Landscape When Talking About Taking Photographs?
 A ‘landscape’ is a specific type of photograph of the land and its surrounding natural features from a single viewpoint.
 Scenery is the subject of a landscape image.
 Landscape images are traditionally captured using wide angle lenses set for maximum depth of field, this gives an image a sense of scale.
 Tripods and long exposure techniques are often used when taking landscape photographs as the narrow apertures required to maximize sharpness and depth of field necessitate the use of long exposure times.
-Medium format and large format cameras are sometimes used when …
+Medium format and large format cameras are sometimes used …

 Read more